cosmos/sdk-tutorials/feegrant/index.md

 ---
 parent:
-  title: Understanding the Fee Grant Module
+  title: Understanding the Feegrant Module
 order: 0
-description: Use the Cosmos SDK fee grant module to grant the use of tokens to pay for fees from one account (the granter) to another account (the grantee).
+description: Use the Cosmos SDK feegrant module to grant the use of tokens to pay for fees from one account (the granter) to another account (the grantee).
 ---

 # Fee Grant Module

-The [fee grant](https://docs.cosmos.network/v0.44/modules/feegrant/) module enables the granter (a user, contract, or module) to pay the fees for someone else (the grantee) when the grantee wants to broadcast a transaction on the blockchain.
+The [`feegrant`](https://docs.cosmos.network/v0.44/modules/feegrant/) module enables the granter (a user, contract, or module) to pay the fees for someone else (the grantee) when the grantee wants to broadcast a transaction on the blockchain.
 The granter retains full access to their tokens and is able to revoke the allowance at any time.

 ## Use Fee Grant to Grant an Allowance

-An often discussed use case for the fee grant module is improved onboarding experience because new users don't have to acquire tokens before they can start interacting with the blockchain or smart contract.
+An often discussed use case for the `feegrant` module is improved onboarding experience because new users don't have to acquire tokens before they can start interacting with the blockchain or smart contract.

-Two [fee allowance types](https://docs.cosmos.network/v0.44/modules/feegrant/01_concepts.html#fee-allowance-types) are implemented with the fee grant module:
+Two [fee allowance types](https://docs.cosmos.network/v0.44/modules/feegrant/01_concepts.html#fee-allowance-types) are implemented with the `feegrant` module:

 - `BasicAllowance`